-- 5.2.6 Exceedances of suspended solids and turbidity were considered not the runoff from the temporary bridges to Streams B1 and B2 and considered not project-related.
-For the upstream monitoring location (F_UB), it is located downstream to the construction area near Hole 10 and the monitoring location cannot be relocated further upstream (temporary bridges located at Streams B1 and B2) as no water was observed and available for sampling. - 5.2.7 For Stream C, exceedances were recorded at both upstream and downstream monitoring locations.
-For the upstream monitoring location (F_UC), it is located downstream to the construction area near Hole 16 and the monitoring location cannot be relocated further upstream as no water was observed and available for sampling.
-Therefore, the F_UC is considered the most upstream location of Stream C. Same as Stream B, it is considered that F_UC is also the impact monitoring location rather than control monitoring station.
+- 5.2.5 Exceedances of suspended solids and turbidity for all streams and freshwater inland marsh were consider project-related and mainly due to the runoff from construction site. - 5.2.6 For the upstream monitoring location (F\UB), it is located downstream to the construction area near Hole 10 and the monitoring location cannot be relocated further upstream (temporary bridges located at Streams B1 and B2) as no water was observed and available for sampling.
+For Stream C, exceedances were recorded at both upstream and downstream monitoring locations.
+For the upstream monitoring location (F\UC), it is located downstream to the construction area near Hole 16 and the monitoring location cannot be relocated further upstream as no water was observed and available for sampling.
+Therefore, the F\UC is considered the most upstream location of Stream C. Same as Stream B, it is considered that F\UC is also the impact monitoring location and F\UA was used as the representative control monitoring station.